01-edu/public/subjects/guess-it-1/README.md

 You can choose in which language you want to build your program.

-If you fail one of this steps, the test will not work.
+If you fail one of these steps, the test will not work.
 So we advise you to run the test by downloading [this zip file](https://assets.01-edu.org/guess-the-number.zip) containing the tester.
 You should place the `student/` folder in the root directory of the items provided and read its instructions.
 The data sets used to test this exercise will be `Data 1`, `Data 2` and `Data 3`.

 This project will help you learn about:

-- Statistical and Probabilities Calculations
+- Statistical and Probabilities Calculation
 - Scripting